ossu/bioinformatics/README.md

 The courses are **already** in the order that you should complete them.
 Just start the first course, [Introduction to Biology](), when you done with it, start the next one.

-**If the course isn't open, do it anyway with the resources from the previous class.**
+**If the course is not open, do it with the archived resources or wait until next class is open.**

 ### How to track and show your progress